ipereziriarte/joke-book/README.md

 The Joke List screen is composed using a Tab layout and a view pager.
 The Tab element already exists in the compose ui components, however I used [Chris Banes Accompanist library](https://google.github.io/accompanist/pager/) to implement the view pager.

+### Architecture
+Given that I've been working with big projects based on Clean Architecture and RxJava, I decided to do something different here in order to learn about Compose UI and Unidirectional State Flows.

+The app has 2 modules just to demo how to create a multi module architecture.

+The app is separated into 2 layers: Presentation and Data.

+#### App module
+The main module `App` contains the UI and view models.

+Depending on the size of the project or the Requirements I would split this module with different modules per feature.
+That way we could use dynamic features and work more efficiently in parallel and have smaller build times.

+I have created an small animation for the loading state.

+The data is collected by calling the repository from each view model (one per layout of the view pager) and it is modeled using a sealed class called `CallResult` This is useful to handle the view state that can be loading, error or success.

+Each change in the state forces a recomposition at ui level that paints different layouts for each of them.

+#### Data module
+The data module contains the repository and the remote datasource.
+The calls are done with retrofit and I add different interceptors to the okhttp client depending on the build type.
+Check `DebugNetworkModule`

+#### What would I do different?
+For a bigger project I would create a domain layer that contains the business logic, the core Joke model and and interface that defines the Repository.

+That way I could have some benefits:
+- Isolate the data layer
+- Reuse the Use Case to get the jokes so I can pass a param to it with the joke category.
+- Setup some kind of cache policy
+- Be able to choose between refreshing the jokes or load the stored ones.
+- Write unit tests for the domain layer

 ### Testing

 #### UI tests